Troubleshooting SharePoint Packaging and Deployment

 Error occurred in deployment step 'Add Solution': A feature with ID [#] has already been installed in this farm.
 Use the force attribute to explicitly re-install the feature.

 This error occurs due to the way visual Web part features are retracted in SharePoint.
-To successfully deploy the visual Web part, deploy the solution again by pressing F5.
+To successfully deploy the visual Web part, deploy the solution again by choosing the F5 key.

 This warning occurs when you deploy a SharePoint solution that has nested user controls, such as a visual Web part that contains a user control or a user control that contains a visual Web part or another user control.
 This warning occurs whether you add a control to a designer by dragging it from the Toolbox or by using the @Register directive in the Source view.